vespene-io/_old_vespene/docs/source/scheduling.rst

 If you would like scheduled jobs to run promptly, consider allocating extra workers to the worker pool.

 The setting "schedule_threshold" in project settings is there as a safeguard against extraneous scheduling.
-For instance, if you want to run a project every 30 minutes, but a build occured 10 minutes ago triggered by a pipeline that was ultimately triggered by a CI/CD webhook, you might not need to run a new build.
+For instance, if you want to run a project every 30 minutes, but a build occurred 10 minutes ago triggered by a pipeline that was ultimately triggered by a CI/CD webhook, you might not need to run a new build.
 The default schedule_threshold is 10 minutes.
 We don't recommend reducing it, but you may want to increase it to thirty (30) minutes or so to prevent infrastructure churn in some scenarios.